Rushifx/Portfolio/content/pages/projects/project-one.md

 date: '2019-06-20'
 client: ''
 description: >-
-  Game designed with Godot Enginer, My role in this project is Lead Level Designer
+  Game designed with Godot Engine, My role in this project is Lead Level Designer
 featuredImage:
   type: ImageBlock